Discount Superstores Group: Stocking strategy

-Retail Adventures focuses on the Pareto principle, rather than strategies like sales per square meter and department performance.
+Retail Adventures focuses on the Pareto principle, rather than strategies like sales per square metre and department performance.
 David Young explains "That core range is built on the 80-20 principle: 20 percent of our range will give us 80 percent of our business."
 In this way, the company focuses on their core merchandise range and seasonal demand is what drives the rest of the business platform.
 This in turn means that the specific stock will vary around the country, due to each individual store's ability to be flexible in promotion, planning and stock display.

 Chickenfeed brand

 Each of the four subsidiaries of Retail Adventures entered the acquisition with individual strategies and slogans.
 Retail Adventures had plans to merge all of their counterparts into Chickenfeed, with the slogan "Bargains with a Smile".
-Chickenfeed retailers on average outperformed all the other markets owned by Retail Adventures by at least 30% per square meter.
-Chickenfeed utilized catalog advertising approximately 25% less than its counterparts, and used television advertisements as their main marketing venture, working with 4–5 different product commercials.
+Chickenfeed retailers on average outperformed all the other markets owned by Retail Adventures by at least 30% per square metre.
+Chickenfeed utilized catalogue advertising approximately 25% less than its counterparts, and used television advertisements as their main marketing venture, working with 4–5 different product commercials.
 The success seen from these community strategies that Chickenfeed had utilized is what Retail Adventures planned to use for each of its brands.
 However, considering the company is now in administration (see Retail Adventures#Administration), the company will instead be rebranding all Chickenfeed stores as Crazy Clark's.